bfeitknecht/vault/vault/sem1/AuD/UE/U8/AuD_U8_bf.md

 a)
 *Prove the above statement, i.e. that in every possible graph on 6 vertices, there are three vertices that are all pairwise adjacent or there are three vertices that are all pairwise not adjacent.*

 We will prove this using case distinction.
 Let's imagine the graph $G$ with the six vertices {a, b, c, d, e, f}.
-To model the edges, we will utilise a matrix, where each column and row represent a vertex and it's possible edges. since we don't want to count edges twice (symetry) and a vertex can't be connected to itself, the matrix looks like this:
+To model the edges, we will utilise a matrix, where each column and row represent a vertex and it's possible edges. since we don't want to count edges twice (symetry) and a vertex can't be connected to itself, the matrix looks like this, for the cases where everyone knows everyone and no one knows anybody, respectively: